What Happens If I Don't Pay My Second Mortgage?

 The Mortgage's Recording Date Usually Determines Priority

 Generally, priority is determined by the date the mortgage or other lien is recorded in the county land records.
-Though, some liens, like property tax liens, have automatic superiority over essentially all prior liens.
+However, some liens, like property tax liens, have automatic superiority over essentially all prior liens.

-First mortgages are, as the name suggests, typically recorded first and are in a first-lien position.
+First mortgages are, as the name suggests, typically recorded first and are in a first lien position.
 Second mortgages are usually recorded next and are, therefore, in the second position.
 Judgment liens, if any, are often junior to a first mortgage and possibly a second mortgage, as well as perhaps other judgment liens that other creditors previously filed.

 A lender can choose to foreclose when a borrower becomes delinquent on a mortgage loan, whether the mortgage is a first or a second mortgage.
-If you default on your first mortgage, the lender will very likely begin foreclosure proceedings.
+If you default on your first mortgage, the lender will likely begin foreclosure proceedings.

 If, on the other hand, you default on a second mortgage, whether that lender will initiate a foreclosure depends mainly on your home's current value.